-He added that “Every single professor I’ve had at the Mount has taught me a valuable lesson,” noting his appreciation for Suparna Bhalla, associate professor of Biology; Elizabeth Harper, assistant professor of Biology and director of Exercise Science; Evan Merkhofer, associate professor of Biology and chair of the Mount’s Division of Natural Sciences; James Moran, associate professor of Biology; and Douglas Robinson Jr., associate professor of Biology, among others.
+He added that “Every single professor I’ve had at the Mount has taught me a valuable lesson,” noting his appreciation for Suparna Bhalla, associate professor of Biology; Elizabeth Harper, assistant professor of Biology; Evan Merkhofer, associate professor of Biology and chair of the Mount’s Division of Natural Sciences; James Moran, associate professor of Biology; and Douglas Robinson Jr., associate professor of Biology, among others.

 With his Mount education as a strong foundation, Antonio Lopez is looking forward to the future.
 One career path he would like to explore is the field of Bioinformatics, which involves using technology to understand and interpret biological data, such as DNA or amino acid sequences.